How To Boil Crawfish: With Helpful Tips

 1. Fill a 60-quart pot halfway with fresh water or a crawfish cooker with fresh water to the fill line.

-2. Add the seasoning to the water and turn on the heat bringing the water to a full boil.
+2. Add the seasoning to the water and turn on the heat, bringing the water to a full boil.

 3. Add lemons and vegetables and cook until vegetables are done, then drain them from the pot and set them aside in an ice chest to keep warm.

-5. Add crawfish with butter and cook for 5 minutes for smaller and 8 minutes for larger ones.
+5. Add crawfish with butter and cook for 5 minutes for smaller ones and 8 minutes for larger ones.

 6. Turn off the heat, then spray the crawfish with fresh water from the water hose, enough to replace the water that evaporated while cooking, or add a bag of ice, then wait until the crawfish sink to the bottom of the pot or cooker.

-7. Drain and place the boiled crawfish in an ice chest, close and let sit for 15 minutes before serving, if you can wait.
+7. Drain and place the boiled crawfish in an ice chest, close, and let sit for 15 minutes before serving, if you can wait.

 Notes